kaenova/ClipboardDiscord/README.md

 ```

 ## Future Development and Notes
 Because currently only work with "1 bot = 1 server", maybe in the future will implement so can work to many server with one bot.
-Will adding some function to show all the clipboard_key
+Will adding some function to show all the clipboard_key.

 ## Author